teemutoikkanen/webworker-react-app/README.md

 ## webworker-react-app

-small school project for testing performance of multi-threaded web-applications in JS
+small university project for testing  performance of multi-threaded web-applications in JS

 # Refs